alanng10/WorldInfoTech/Docue/a.md

 C# maintain worth is higher than Java in August 2025.

 C# maintain worth is a lot higher if its element land has improve.

+Class is programming language.

+Class has not been released by observe.

+Class has high plat worth even if execute certain info is missing in abstract.

+Class has much smaller plat worth if its element land has lower.